List of Food Wars!: Shokugeki no Soma characters

 The manga series Food Wars!: Shokugeki no Soma was created by Yuto Tsukuda and illustrated by Shun Saeki.
-The series primarily takes place at the Totsuki Saryo Culinary Institute, an extremely competitive culinary school.
+The series follows the cooking journey of the protagonist, Soma Yukihira, a transfer student at the fictional Totsuki Saryo Culinary Institute.
+Totsuki Institute is an extremely competitive culinary school.
 (Note: While the English manga volume 1 back cover indicates the school has a 10% graduation rate, it appears to be about 1%, as Dean Senzaemon says in his opening speech that in the last year, of 812 entering freshman, only 76 made it to the second year, and that the number of students who graduate each year can be counted on one hand.)
 Students are judged on their cooking in events such as shokugeki (food war), a cooking duel.

-The story follows teenage transfer student Soma Yukihira.
-Some students start as rivals and antagonists, especially Erina Nakiri, but later become allies in the 16th tankōbon volume with the arrival of Azami Nakiri.
-After the 30th tankōbon volume, a group of chefs called Le Cuisine Noir are introduced.
-It also includes characters from the epilogue chapters of Le Dessert.

 Development

 When asked at Anime Expo about the diversity of characters, series creator Yuto Tsukuda said, "That was very important to me.
 I wanted the younger readers experiencing this manga to learn about different types of food and culture from different countries.
-I thought it would be great if kids reading the manga could grow up, travel the world, see unique dishes and remember, 'I saw that in Food Wars! when I was a kid.'"
+I thought it would be great if kids reading the manga could grow up, travel the world, see unique dishes and remember, 'I saw that in Food Wars! when I was a kid.

-The concept of the clothes falling off originated from "the idea of a girl eating food, and she expresses herself about the food with 'ecstasy'," but Tsukuda also realized early on that it meant they could also portray the male characters with clothes removed.
+The concept of the clothes falling off originated from "the idea of a girl eating food, and she expresses herself about the food with 'ecstasy'", but Tsukuda also realized early on that it meant they could also portray the male characters with clothes removed.

 At Crunchyroll Expo 2019, Tsukuda said that he originally wanted to end the series soon after the central arc, since it had shown the growth of the key characters, citing "Soma's mental growth, Megumi's achievement of independence and Erina's development."
 However, he had doubts with have to resolve the relationship between Soma and Erina, so he rewrote the epilogue chapter for that several times before settling with the final.

 Main characters

 Soma Yukihira

-Soma Yukihira (幸平 創真, Yukihira Sōma) is a 15-year-old chef who has been working at his father Joichiro's diner, Yukihira Family Restaurant, since he was a young child.
-His main goal in cooking is to provide the customer with any dish they order anytime they want.
-When his father closes the diner to work overseas, Soma enrolls in the Totsuki Saryo Culinary Institute, but is given a failing grade in the entrance exam by Erina Nakiri.
-Even so, Erina's grandfather Senzaemon, the Headmaster of the academy, accepts him.
-Soma then declares during the entering class's ceremony that he will win the top spot in the school.
-He resides in Polaris Dorm.
+Soma Yukihira (幸平 創真, Yukihira Sōma) is a 15-year-old chef who has been working at the family Joichiro's diner, Yukihira Family Restaurant, since he was a young child.
+When his father closes the diner to work overseas, Soma enrolls in the Totsuki Saryo Culinary Institute.